Level 3 Acting & Musical Theatre

 What will the course lead on to?

-After successfully completing this course, you will have the skills and knowledge needed to progress on to employment or further/ higher education.
-You may wish to enhance your skills further by progressing on to our HNC and HND courses, or perhaps you would like to apply for a performing arts related degree programme at a national university or drama school.
+After successfully completing this course, you will be equipped with the skills and knowledge needed to progress into employment or further/higher education.
+You may choose to continue developing your expertise by enrolling on our Level 4 Foundation course, or you might decide to apply for a performing arts-related degree at a university or drama school.

 Are there any links with industry and university?